KaniNetwork/custom-lang/README.md

 # Kani custom lang
-Create your own custom lang for the Discord Bot Kanishiel
+Create your own custom lang for the Kanishiel's werewolf games

 To create your own lang,